Sandy Jardine: Funeral held for Rangers, Hearts and Scotland great

 The funeral service was held at Mortonhall Crematorium in Edinburgh, the city where Jardine was born.

-Former Rangers player, manager and director John Greig was one of the coffin-bearers.'Great ambassador'
+Former Rangers player, manager and director John Greig was one of the coffin-bearers.

 The service in the Lorimer chapel began with the song The Old Rugged Cross followed by a tribute from lifelong friend David Ross.